Alejogb1/job-board/blog-data/contrastive-autoencoder-loss-in-pytorch.md

         return loss_contrastive
 ```

-Alright so lets break this down `output1` and `output2` these are the latent vector representations that are coming from your VAEs encoder right and label is a tensor of ones and zeros Ones indicate that the pair is dissimilar and zero means they are the same this is how the distance calculations work in here.
+so lets break this down `output1` and `output2` these are the latent vector representations that are coming from your VAEs encoder right and label is a tensor of ones and zeros Ones indicate that the pair is dissimilar and zero means they are the same this is how the distance calculations work in here.
 The margin is used to make sure the representations are pulled close and the negative samples are at least a distance away.
 The clamping in the negative pairs is a key idea of the contrastive loss it makes sure that you do not get stuck and allows for the optimization to converge.

 Now that you have the loss function, you would need to wire it into your training loop something like this should be what you need: